Koenkk/zigbee2mqtt.io/docs/devices/WXKG17LM.md

 ---
-title: "Xiaomi WXKG17LM control via MQTT"
+title: "Aqara WXKG17LM control via MQTT"
-description: "Integrate your Xiaomi WXKG17LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara WXKG17LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-11-30T20:10:17
 pageClass: device-page
 ---